ikhvastun/ttVcsMeasure/README.md

 bash skimTuples.sh
 ```

+The output of the latter command is a bunch of small root files, which the one should combine in an aggregate root file for a particular sample

 ## Plots/Tables/Datacards production for particular analysis
 To run the code to produce plots/tables/datacards for ttZ cross section measurement, use the following semantics: